Victor Robles Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.95 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.89).

-- Diamondbacks pitchers combine to give up 39 total home runs at a rate of 1.3 per game (to rank 19th in baseball).
+- Diamondbacks pitchers combine to allow 42 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Kelly (2-3 with a 3.62 ERA and 30 strikeouts in 32 1/3 innings pitched) makes the start for the Diamondbacks, his seventh of the season.
+- The Diamondbacks will send Nelson (1-2) out for his seventh start of the season.
+He is 1-2 with a 6.39 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- In his last appearance on Saturday, April 29, the right-hander threw six innings against the Colorado Rockies, allowing one earned run while surrendering six hits.
+- In his last outing on Sunday against the Colorado Rockies, the righty went four innings, allowing six earned runs while surrendering nine hits.

+- In six games this season, the 25-year-old has put up an ERA of 6.39, with 5.5 strikeouts per nine innings.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.